 Ascutney Outdoors, an independent nonprofit, was formed to take responsibility for the management, oversight and development of recreational, educational and community activities and conservation on this land under a delegation of authority from the Town of West Windsor.
 The Trust for Public Land’s Kate Wanner, spoke of the origins of Ascutney Outdoors as a “community-driven approach to an all-season mountain [that] could become a model for the Northeast.”

 In late 2016, AO determined that an indoor meeting place was essential to achieving its vision for service to the greater community.
-AO raised capital for the project from the community and local partners and construction began in November 2017.
-Our new Ascutney Outdoors Center (AOC) will be open for the 2018 summer season.
-The AOC will become the gateway to the mountainside trail network and serves a variety of recreational activities.
+AO raised capital for the project from the community and local partners and our new Ascutney Outdoors Center (AOC) opened in 2018.
+The AOC has become the gateway to the mountainside trail network and serves a variety of recreational activities.
 It’s the perfect setting for hosting events, cultural activities and educational programs.

-AO is poised to move forward with the next phase of development and expansion for winter and summer activities.
-With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, a handlebar lift for snow tubing is scheduled for installation in summer 2018 for winter use.
-In January 2018, AO received the donation of a 2,500’ high-quality, Doppelmayr T-bar and the community came together once again to meet the challenge of raising funds for the installation of the lift.
-We are working to have it operational by the winter 2018-2019 season.
+The next phase of development was the installation of a handlebar lift for snow tubing.
+With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, it was opened with great fanfare.
+Finally, AO received a donation of a 1,800’ high-quality, Doppelmayr T-bar, and the community came together once again to meet the challenge of raising funds for the installation of the lift.
+The T-bar was completed in 2019.